Emelyn Bashour, violinist

 About

 Emelyn has been a member of several distinguished Michigan-based chamber ensembles.
 With mixed-instrumental ensemble Girlnoise, she made debuts at Elastic Arts in Chicago and as featured artists at the 2021 New Music Gathering conference in St. Paul.
 With violin-cello duo Parataxis, she performed on the Tiny TOPs series of the 2021 Ann Arbor Summer Festival and at the 2021 Third Place MusicFest.
 Currently a member of the Detroit-based Kalkaska String Quartet, she regularly performs as a featured artist on FeverUp’s Candlelight Classical series.
+She also regularly performs at the Rossini Club Chamber Music Festival in Nantucket, MA, and is looking forward to co-producing an evening-length stage work for violin and soprano on the upcoming 2026 season.
 In addition to her work as a performer, she writes string quartet arrangements on commission, many of which can be purchased on Sheet Music Plus.
-She also manages The Philomel Project (www.philomelproject.com), an online database of solo and chamber works by women composers aimed at increasing accessibility for student musicians.
-When not playing violin, Emelyn enjoys doing the New York Times crossword, cooking Middle Eastern food, and rewatching Lord of the Rings.
+When not playing violin, Emelyn enjoys doing the New York Times crossword, cooking Middle Eastern food, and rewatching The West Wing.
+Upcoming highlights of the 2025-2026 season include chamber music appearances at the St. Petersburg Museum of Fine Arts with members of the Rossini Club Chamber Music Festival.

 Contact